-Yibin (Bill) Wang was born and raised in Hangzhou, China.
+Yibin Wang was born and raised in Hangzhou, China.

-Other recent credits include Lust - Faust Haus and Came on A Boat at the Old Gym Theater; 'Empty Space' workshop at BDFZ Black-Box Theater.
+Other recent artistic credits include 2021 Design Care Project (Co-Curator) and 2020 B.O.N.D.
+International Virtual Performance Festival (Associate Artistic Director).
 Recent assistant credits include This Body Is So Permanent (dir.
 Peter Sellars); Promenade (dir.
 Morgan Green); The Mother's Stories (dir.
 CHIA).

-Yibin got his BA in Theater and Performance at Bard College and is currently a Theatre Directing MFA Candidate at Columbia University.
-He is interested in the interaction between physicality and musicality in theatrical space and the difference between the east and west in this field.
+Yibin got his BA in Theater and Performance at Bard College and is a Theatre Directing MFA Candidate at Columbia University.
+He is interested in the human narratives in physicality and technology in theatrical space and the difference between the east and west in this field.

 Yibin Wang's Resume Here